- Updated in October 2022

 Gambody is a premium 3D printing marketplace where you can buy and sell 3D files of video game and comic book models.
 All the models are highly detailed and are optimised for all 3D printer.
 Gambody is trying to cash in on the craze people have for famous characters from comics, movies, and games.

-It is like any other 3D printing community bringing together the makers, designers, and manufacturers by sharing free designs and offering the community to buy and sell premium designs.
-Interesting fact about the name is that the name Cults is an anacycle: read backwards it becomes St. Luc, patron saint of artists and sculptors.
+Cults3D is like any other 3D printing community bringing together the makers, designers, and manufacturers by sharing free designs and offering the community to buy and sell premium designs.
+Interesting fact about the name is that the name Cults is an anacycle: read backwards it becomes St. Luke patron saint of artists and sculptors.

-There is an interesting story behind this community.
+3DShook has an interesting story about the start of this 3D printing community.
 They simply wanted to print everything there is to print and that is the reason why everyone should buy a 3D printer.
-With this motivation, the community offers thousands of reasons to buy a printer.
+With this motivation, the 3D printing community offers thousands of reasons to buy a printer.
 Most of the modes are free but they also offer a subscription package ranging from $10 to $50 as well as monthly or yearly subscription, educational subscription, and a commercial license for selling their products.